sony/model_optimization/tutorials/quick_start/pytorch_fw/ultralytics/README.md

 For the representative dataset, it is expected to follow the same format as the downloaded COCO dataset.
 For instance, you can use the 'train' split of the COCO dataset as the representative dataset or create a new split with the same format.

-It is important to mention that the above example assumes the command is run from the command line and that the [main.py](../../main.py) script is located in the current directory.
-Additionally, it is expected that the model_optimization folder is included in the system path.

 ## Model Replacers
 During the process, we perform a few manipulations to achieve better quantization results: